nodel-osh/MediSense/README.md

 ### Buttons — Voltage Divider Network (Alexander Garcia)

-We implemented 5 buttons, each with a different purpose — labeled (or color coded) as: need water, need restroom, need help, yes, and no. Rather than wiring each button to its own pin, we use a voltage divider network so all 5 can be read from a single analog input.
+We implemented 5 buttons, each with a different purpose — (future device will be labeled or color coded for easy use) as: need water, need restroom, need help, yes, and no. Rather than wiring each button to its own pin, we use a voltage divider network so all 5 can be read from a single analog input.
 Each button has a unique resistor value that produces a unique voltage at the analog pin.
 A pull down resistor ensures the pin reads 0V when nothing is pressed.
 The actual ADC threshold ranges for each button are determined via the Serial Monitor during setup so there's no overlap between presses.

 Once a valid button press is detected, its corresponding state gets written to a BLE characteristic and sent to the caregiver unit right away.